yassouali/fast.ai_notes/intro_to_ML/lecture8.md

 ```
 Now for our validation data, we need to use the standard deviation and mean from the training data.
 We have to normalize it the same way.

-### Look at the data
+## Looking at the data

-In any sort of data science work, it's important to look at your data, to make sure you understand the format, how it's stored, what type of values it holds, etc. To make it easier to work with, let's reshape it into 2d images from the flattened 1d format.
+In any sort of data science work, it's important to look at wer data, to make sure we understand the format, how it's stored, what type of values it holds, etc. To make it easier to work with, let's reshape it into 2d images from the flattened 1d format.

 Helper methods
 ```python